-It was once common folklore that houseplants shouldn’t be kept in the bedroom in fear that they will use up all the oxygen in the room as you sleep.
-Good news though, studies have shown that while some houseplants do use oxygen at night, it is in such minute volumes that there is no real concern, in fact, there are actually many benefits to keeping houseplants in the bedroom.
+It's time to say goodbye to the old wives' tale that says houseplants and bedrooms don't mix.
+It was once common folklore that houseplants shouldn’t be kept in the bedroom in fear that they will use up all the oxygen in the room as you sleep!
+Good news though, studies have shown that while some houseplants do use oxygen at night, it is in such minute volumes that there is definitely no cause for concern, in fact, there are actually many benefits to keeping houseplants in the bedroom.

 Houseplants naturally release moisture into the atmosphere as they perspire, helping to raise humidity levels.
 Higher humidity is great for preventing congestion and stopping the drying of the throat and skin.

-The addition of houseplants into the bedroom helps decorate the environment, creating a calm and relaxing atmosphere.
+The addition of houseplants to your bedroom can help create a calming and relaxing atmosphere, making it easier to drift off into slumberland.
 This promotes a deeper sleep, increasing productivity and general wellbeing.